-Now, just like our other diamond characteristics, the importance and impact of fluorescence only becomes apparent once you progress along the scale - i.e., once get to the ‘strong’ and ‘very strong’ categories.
+Now, just like our other diamond characteristics, the importance and impact of fluorescence only becomes apparent once you progress along the scale - i.e., once you get to the ‘strong’ and ‘very strong’ categories.
 A ‘faint’ fluorescence will never appear milky or hazy for example, and even a ‘medium’ fluorescence will rarely look milky.
 Today however, I want to focus on the ‘strong’ and ‘very strong’ fluorescent categories.
-Diamonds with ‘strong’ blue fluorescence for instance, can sometimes appear slightly (or even severely) milky/hazy.
-Diamonds with ‘very strong’ will often have a subtle haze to them in certain lights.
+Diamonds with ‘strong’ blue fluorescence for instance, can sometimes appear slightly (or even severely) milky/hazy in natural light.
+Diamonds with ‘very strong’ will often have a haze to them no matter what the color grade is.
 This point about light is crucial, because change in lighting circumstances and environment can mean a change in how the fluorescence affects the stone from moment to moment;

-This is a beautiful stone, and yet another example of how a diamond can perform very differently with a change of environment (the top left hand picture was taken indoors, the other two were taken outside).
-It’s also an example of why it is absolutely vital for you to be able to view your potential diamond in many different environments before you make your final commitment to your stone2.
+This is a beautiful stone, and yet another example of how a diamond can perform very differently with a change of environment (the top left-hand picture was taken indoors, the other two were taken outside).
+It’s also an example of why it is absolutely vital for you to ask a gemologist about the fluorescence strength before clicking the 'buy now' button.

-You want to be able to see what your diamond actually looks like, in the kitchen while making yummy pasta, in the living room while binge-watching House of Cards, or on the balcony while spying on your neighbours having an argument.
+You want to be able to see what your diamond actually looks like, in the kitchen while making yummy pasta, in the living room while binge-watching Yellowstone, or on the balcony while spying on your neighbours having an argument.
 You want to be able to examine your diamond on a beautiful sunny day, as well as a miserable wet and cloudy one.

 Figure 2 The brighter the diamond appears under UV light (top row), the higher the fluorescence